 New Mountain Finance Corporation ("NMFC") is a holding company with no direct operations of its own, and its only business and sole asset is its ownership of common membership units of New Mountain Finance Holdings, L.L.C. (the "Operating Company").
 The Operating Company is an externally managed business development company managed by New Mountain Finance Advisers BDC, L.L.C. and is the operating company for NMFC's business.
 NMFC and the Operating Company each have elected to be treated as a business development company under the Investment Company Act of 1940.
 The Operating Company's investment objective is to generate current income and capital appreciation through the sourcing and origination of debt securities at all levels of the capital structure, including first and second lien debt, notes, bonds and mezzanine securities.
-Prior to this offering, NMFC owned approximately 94.4% of the common membership units of the Operating Company and New Mountain Finance AIV Holdings Corporation owned approximately 5.6% of the common membership units of the Operating Company.
+NMFC owns 100.0% of the common membership units of the Operating Company.

-This is an offering of 2,325,000 shares of NMFC's common stock by the selling stockholder named in this prospectus supplement.
-See "Selling Stockholder".
-The selling stockholder has granted the underwriters a 30-day option to purchase up to 346,938 additional shares of NMFC's common stock at the public offering price, less the underwriting discounts and commissions.
-We will not receive any proceeds from the sale of shares of NMFC's common stock offered by the selling stockholder, including pursuant to any exercise by the underwriters of their option to purchase additional shares.
+We are offering for sale 3,500,000 shares of NMFC's common stock.
+We have granted the underwriters a 30-day option to purchase up to 525,000 additional shares of NMFC's common stock at the public offering price, less the underwriting discounts and commissions.

 NMFC's common stock is listed on the New York Stock Exchange under the symbol "NMFC".
-On January 24, 2014, the last reported sales price on the New York Stock Exchange for NMFC's common stock was \$14.93 per share.
+On April 8, 2014, the last reported sales price on the New York Stock Exchange for NMFC's common stock was \$14.49 per share.

 An investment in NMFC's common stock is very risky and highly speculative.
 Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
 In addition, the companies in which NMFC invests, through the Operating Company, are subject to special risks.
-See "Risk Factors" beginning on page 24 of the accompanying prospectus to read about factors you should consider, including the risk of leverage, before investing in NMFC's common stock.
+See "Risk Factors" beginning on page S-28 of this prospectus supplement and page 24 of the accompanying prospectus to read about factors you should consider, including the risk of leverage, before investing in NMFC's common stock.